rf5860/WhatsAppImageSearcher/README.md

 # WhatsAppSearcher

-This repository is a tool for searching through images exported from WhatsApp using [CLIP](https://github.com/openai/CLIP).
+This repository as created to enable searching for images exported from WhatsApp by utilising [CLIP](https://github.com/openai/CLIP) (although it can be used to search for any images - there's nothing specific to WhatsApp).

 ## Pre-requisites